terikon/kendo-pouchdb/README.md

 [PouchDB](<http://pouchdb.com/>) database.

 Kendo UI widgets can be bound to data with kendo.data.DataSource object.
-With this project DataSource can be used on top of PouchDB database, with bi-directional synchronization between then.
+With this project DataSource can be used on top of PouchDB database, with bi-directional synchronization between them.

 # Table of contents